-Another way of getting exercise outdoors with a disability is cycling.
+Another way of exercising with a disability outdoors is cycling.
 It’s much more diverse than many people first think and can often again fit around your own personal preferences or needs.
 The real beauty of it comes from the experience outdoors too.
-You can enjoy what you're doing whilst still getting the exercise to keep your body as healthy as possible.
+You can enjoy what you’re doing whilst still getting the exercise to keep your body as healthy as possible.
 A good call can even be to join groups of people to help give you the support or motivation you need too.
-It can make it that little bit more fun if that's what works for you.
+It can make it that little bit more fun if that’s what works for you.

 For people with limited mobility, cycling can be modified to suit various needs wherever necessary as well.
 Hand cycling is one of the more common ways that cycling is more accessible to people with disabilities.
 It gives a complete variation of the mechanics of cycling so that you can go at your own pace without having to sacrifice any of your independence.
 You can really exercise your own way, and at different levels too.
 Whether you like a leisurely ride around your favourite places or trying to beat your own times on a trail, it’s up to you.

-Other types of cycling are available too through such as tandem riding.
-That's where someone is on the bike with you to give you any additional support you may need.
+Other types of cycling are available too such as tandem riding.
+That’s where someone is on the bike with you to give you any additional support you may need.
 It gives the social side of exercising again too, by giving you someone to exercise with, which is always a good thing.
 It makes it more fun and gives you someone to share the experience with so you can motivate each other.
-That's rarely a bad thing!
+That’s rarely a bad thing!

-The last big thing we're going to look at here is sports.
-It's a huge category, and that's why it's so easy to mention but difficult to go into depth with when it comes to exercising with a disability.
-A great place to start is usually at a nearby club or leisure centre and seeing what's available, or looking online!
+The last big thing we’re going to look at here is sports.
+It’s a huge category, and that’s why it’s so easy to mention but difficult to go into depth with when it comes to exercising with a disability.
+A great place to start is usually at a nearby club or leisure centre, seeing what’s available, or looking online!

 Although sports are much more seasonal, the great thing about them is how many different ways there are for you to get back into things.
 You can keep up your competitive side and joining a 5 a side football team or go completely the other way and go toe to toe in solo games.
 You really can take your pick.